CATcher-org/catcher-org.github.io/dg/testing.md

 <box type="info" seamless>

-The repositories used for the Bug Reporting and Tester Response phases will be stored on the **user's** Github account, while the repositories used for the Team Response and Tutor Moderation phases will be stored on the **organisation's** Github account.
+The repositories used for the Bug Reporting and Tester Response phases will be stored on the **user's** GitHub account, while the repositories used for the Team Response and Tutor Moderation phases will be stored on the **organisation's** GitHub account.
 </box>

 </panel>

 <panel type="seamless" header="##### Configuring `data.csv`">

-The `data.csv` file contains three columns - the role of the user (Student, Tutor and Admin), the user's Github username and the team allocated to the user.
+The `data.csv` file contains three columns - the role of the user (Student, Tutor and Admin), the user's GitHub username and the team allocated to the user.
 Do add your own username to this file in order to use CATcher.

 <box type="info" seamless>